How to Secure an API: The 4-Layer Framework That Works

 What’s the difference between authentication and authorization in API security?

 Authentication proves who you are (valid JWT, correct password).
-Authorization determines what you’re allowed to do (can this user delete this resource?).
-Both are required, but neither substitutes for the other.
-59% of exploitable API vulnerabilities require no authentication at all (Wallarm, 2026), making authentication the highest-priority layer to get right first.
+Authorization decides what you’re allowed to do (can this user delete this resource?).
+Both are required, but neither replaces the other.
+According to Wallarm (2026), 59% of exploitable API vulnerabilities require no authentication at all.
+That makes authentication the highest-priority layer when you secure an API.

 Should I use CSRF tokens if my API uses JWT bearer tokens?

-No. CSRF attacks exploit automatic cookie-sending by browsers.
-If your API uses Authorization: Bearer headers, browsers don’t auto-attach those cross-origin — CSRF isn’t a threat.
-CSRF tokens are specifically for cookie-session APIs.
-Adding them to JWT APIs introduces complexity without any security benefit.
+No. CSRF attacks exploit auto cookie-sending by browsers.
+If your API uses Authorization: Bearer headers, browsers don’t auto-attach those cross-origin.
+CSRF isn’t a threat.
+CSRF tokens are only for cookie-session APIs.
+Adding them to JWT APIs adds complexity without any security benefit.

 How do I rate-limit API endpoints without blocking legitimate users?

-Use per-user rate limits (not just per-IP) so shared IPs — corporate NAT, mobile carriers — don’t block legitimate users.
-Implement graduated responses: throttle first (add delay), then 429 Too Many Requests, then temporary block.
+Use per-user rate limits, not just per-IP.
+Shared IPs like corporate NAT and mobile carriers can block real users.
+Set up graduated responses: throttle first (add delay), then 429 Too Many Requests, then temporary block.
 Always expose rate limit headers (X-RateLimit-Remaining, Retry-After) so clients can back off gracefully.

 What’s the fastest SQL injection fix for an existing codebase?

 Replace all string-interpolated queries with parameterized queries.
 In most languages: db.query("SELECT * FROM users WHERE id = ?", [userId]) instead of "SELECT * FROM users WHERE id = " + userId.
-If you use an ORM, verify it uses parameterized queries by default — most do, but raw query methods often don’t.
+If you use an ORM, check that it uses parameterized queries by default.
+Most do, but raw query methods often don’t.

 Is NoSQL safe from injection attacks?